willp240/rat-container/README.md

 **I'm seeing "Error getting image manifest using url..." when I try to pull the container**
 - This seems to happen on the clusters, most likely due to the firewall.
 Try pulling the container on your local machine, and transfer the image to your cluster with scp.

+***
+**When I try to open the TBrowser/another GUI app, it doesn't show**
+- This is a known issue, and happens for two reasons.
+If you are trying to use the Docker version on your own machine, Docker does not have access to the display by default so there is some configuration required.

+The other issue is if you are trying to do this on a cluster with the Singularity version, you will notice the same thing.
+Because you are remotely connected, the display is not configured by default to also connect.

+I will update this documentation when workarounds have been found, but for the time being, the only confirmed method of getting the display to work is by using **singularity** on **your own machine** (if possible).